 Northern Pond Natural Area

-Northern Pond is a pristine 11 acre pond, 10-14ft deep, with a network of trails interwoven to its west, south and east.
-Ledges on Northern Pond's south shore provide for a lovely pond view, as well as a spot for lunch, bird watching and swimming.
+Northern Pond Preserve is 160 acres in size and includes the pristine, 11-acre Northern Pond.
+There is a network of trails to the south and east of the pond.
+Ledges on the SE shore provide a lovely pond view, as well as a spot for lunch, wildlife watching and swimming.

 Trail Activity